maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 Set the `crowdsecLapiScheme` to https.

 Crowdsec must be listening in HTTPS for this to work.
-Please see the tls-auth exemple or the official documentation: [https://docs.crowdsec.net/docs/local_api/tls_auth/](https://docs.crowdsec.net/docs/local_api/tls_auth/)
+Please see the [tls-auth exemple](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/exemples/tls-auth/README.md) or the official documentation: [docs.crowdsec.net/docs/local_api/tls_auth/](https://docs.crowdsec.net/docs/local_api/tls_auth/)

 #### Manually add an IP to the blocklist (for testing purposes)